Coverage and ClaimsCoverage and Claims Overview

 - the specific facts of the particular situation

 Medical technology is continuously evolving; our coverage policies are subject to change without prior notice.
 Additional coverage policies may be developed as needed or may be withdrawn from use.
-Additionally, some health plans administered by Cigna, such as certain self-funded employer plans or governmental plans, may not use Cigna's coverage policies.
-Doctors and individuals should contact their Cigna representative for specific coverage information.
+Additionally, some health plans administered by Cigna HealthcareSM, such as certain self-funded employer plans or governmental plans, may not use our coverage policies.
+Doctors and individuals should contact their Cigna Healthcare representative for specific coverage information.

-Some coverage policies require that services be pre-approved by Cigna - learn more about our prior authorization procedures.
+Some coverage policies require that services be pre-approved by Cigna Healthcare.
+Learn more about our prior authorization procedures.